New Adventures in Hi-Fi: Critical reception

-Critical reaction to the album was mostly extremely positive.
-Several publications lauded the album for its rich diversity, including Rolling Stone, which said "The sequence of songs and the range of emotions on New Adventures convey a narrative that has all the dynamics and contradictions of life itself."
+Contemporary critical reaction to the album was mostly positive.
+Several publications lauded the album for its diversity, including Rolling Stone, which said that "The sequence of songs and the range of emotions on New Adventures convey a narrative that has all the dynamics and contradictions of life itself."
 Q and Mojo also gave positive reviews.
-At the same time, however, Melody Maker criticized the album's empty and flat sound caused by recording in arenas and soundchecks.
+At the same time, Melody Maker criticized the album's sound, which it attributed to the use of recordings from soundchecks and live performances.

-Stephen Thomas Erlewine of AllMusic said, "New Adventures in Hi-Fi feels like it was recorded on the road.
-Not only are all of Michael Stipe's lyrics on the album about moving or travel, the sound is ragged and varied, pieced together from tapes recorded at shows, soundtracks, and studios, giving it a loose, careening charm." and concluded "In its multifaceted sprawl, [R.E.M.] wound up with one of their best records of the '90s."
-In a 2017 retrospective on the band, Consequence of Sound ranked it third out of R.E.M.'s 15 full-length studio albums.
+Stephen Thomas Erlewine of AllMusic said that "New Adventures in Hi-Fi feels like it was recorded on the road.
+Not only are all of Michael Stipe's lyrics on the album about moving or travel, the sound is ragged and varied, pieced together from tapes recorded at shows, soundtracks, and studios, giving it a loose, careening charm."
+He considered it "one of [the band's] best records of the '90s."
+In a 2017 retrospective, Consequence of Sound ranked it third out of R.E.M.'s fifteen studio albums.

 New Adventures in Hi-Fi is frontman Michael Stipe's favorite R.E.M. album, and he considers it the band at their peak.
 Radiohead singer Thom Yorke, who has cited R.E.M. as a major influence, called it his favorite R.E.M. album and "Electrolite" the band's greatest song.
 Jeremy Bifras of BrooklynVegan called the album "an experimental masterpiece".